Sage-Bionetworks/portalsDocs/articles/wikis.md

 layout: article
 ---

-##Synapse Wikis
+##Synapse Wiki pages

-Wikis are available to:
-  * Describe a project
-  * Update results
-  * Share results
+Wiki pages contain highly customized content including, but not limited to images, tables, code blocks, LaTeX formatted equations, and scholarly references.
+Synapse-specific widgets also allow users to embed dynamic content based on other resources stored in Synapse

-###Updating Wiki Content
+###Creating Wiki Content
-A wiki is created by default for every project, folder and file.
+It is possible to have a wiki page for every project, folder and file.
 For folders and files, the wikis are not visible until there is content.

 {% tabs %} {% tab Command %}